Skip navigation

 • Volunteers

-Getting a workers’ comp exemption from your state government may help you save money on insurance costs.
+Meeting the appropriate workers’ comp exemption requirements and getting a workers’ comp exemption from your state government may help you save money on insurance costs.
 But it’s important to understand the risks if you choose not to have coverage.
+Even with a workers' compensation exemption, the risk of injury and associated financial challenges for the person remain.

 For example, if you’re a sole proprietor who is granted a workers’ comp exemption and decides not to get workers’ comp insurance, you may be faced with paying your medical costs out of pocket if you suffer a work-related injury.

 We offer workers’ comp insurance coverage in all states where we are allowed to by law.
+To obtain a workers’ comp waiver, you must contact the authorities in your state.
 Four states—Ohio, North Dakota, Washington, and Wyoming—require that businesses get their workers’ comp insurance coverage from an entity designated by the state.

 Our licensed insurance experts are always happy to assist you with workers’ comp exemptions queries or other questions.
 But answers to some of the workers’ comp insurance questions we get asked most often are below for your convenience.